outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 	  		- avoid IL-25 inhibitors
 	 			- sitosterol inhibits IL-25
 	 			- https://pubmed.ncbi.nlm.nih.gov/34128588/#:~:text=It%20has%20been%20confirmed%20that%20IL-25%20exerts%20a,the%20tumor%20microenvironment%20and%20activating%20the%20apoptotic%20pathways.
+	 			- IL-25 exerts a tumor-suppressive role through inducing infiltration of eosinophils and B cells into the tumor microenvironment and activating the apoptotic pathways
 		- increase IL-12 (tumor suppressor)
 			- use IL-12 activators
 				- ahcc